lakshmishreea122003/blindHelp/README.md

 - Google Speech-to-Text (STT): To convert spoken queries from users into text for processing.
 - Django and React: For building the web application interface.
 - Gemini Flash: For generating text responses.

+### Achievements
+This project won 3rd place for the Healthcare domain in the TechTonic2024 hackathon organized by Dayananda Sagar Academy of Technology and Management.

 ### Quick start
 To start the project: